Transactions and Claims

 SettledVerifiedClaim

-is created, signed by the validator, and stored
+is created, stored, and signed by the validator

 A claim is only considered settled when a quorum of verifiers have approved it and the VSL validator has signed and recorded the settlement.